Click to link to principle LG Chronicle web pages.

 Holy Trinity Church Leverstock Green

-In addition to my work on Leverstock Green’s History, I have been Chairman of the Leverstock Green Village Association for the last 10 years, I am on the Committee of the Friends of Hemel Hempstead Museum, representing them on the Board of Dacorum Heritage Trust, and I am also a member of the Hemel Hempstead Local History &Museum Society Committee, being responsible for the Society’s website
+In addition to my work on Leverstock Green’s History, I was Chairman of the Leverstock Green Village Association for the last 20 years, I am a long-term member of and on the Committee of also a member of the Hemel Hempstead Local History &Museum Society Committee, being responsible for the Society’s website

 Following the Buncefield explosion in December 2005, I represented LGVA for 2 years as a member of DBC’s Community Recovery Task Force looking into ways in which the local community was able to help and support following the disaster in December.

-Always anxious to share my knowledge and increase the awareness of those living locally to our heritage, I have given both an exhibition (1996) and several illustrated talks to both the HHLH&MS, numerous other local societies and to members of the general public courtesy of Leverstock Green Village Association.
+Always anxious to share my knowledge and increase the awareness of those living locally to our heritage, I have given both an exhibition (1996) and several illustrated talks to both the HHLH&MS, numerous other local societies and to members of the general public courtesy of Leverstock Green Village Association, covering the following topics and others.

 Click on books to find out about other publications by Barbara Chapman.